Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 # [&#8686;](#Top)
 ### **Game design**
 - Select Level
+    - Added touchscreen detection, for mobile devices starting speed is faster than pointing enabled devices.
-    - Levels = "Easy" Start with one target, "Medium" start with two targets "Hard" start with three targets.
+    - Levels for mobile devices  = "Easy" Start with one target, "Medium" start with two targets "Hard" start with three targets.
-    - For level sellection buttons I'm targeting HTML 'p' enements and I have attached click event listener for each game level function.
+    - Levels for PC's devices  = "Easy" Start with two targets, "Medium" start with three targets "Hard" start with four targets.
 - Lives Remaining
-    - Based on capture and click events, all Unsuccessful clicks and missed on time events will disable one life element (if statement)
+    - Based on capture and click events, all Unsuccessful clicks and missed on time events will disable one life element.
-    - Based on Score counter, every 10 score points will create one life.
+    - Based on Score counter, every {??} score points will create one life.
 Enable one life element (if statement). or miss click the box on time
 - Random Number generator
     - Extract Window height and width.